KoussyAyoub/tic-tac-toe-with-RL/README.md

 - `MDP.py`: Handles the training of the AI agent using the MDP framework.
 - `policy.txt`: Stores the learned policy in a readable format.

-Tic-Tac-Toe Agent using Monte Carlo Methods
+Tic-Tac-Toe using Monte Carlo Methods
 ------------------------------------------------------

 **Project Objective:**